 The Richard M. Klein Center for Wellness is the hub for all your movement and wellness needs for living with Parkinson’s Disease.
 When you live with Parkinson’s Disease, exercise is not only healthy but vital in maintaining balance, mobility, gait, tremor, flexibility, grip strength and motor coordination.

-We are pleased to offer many programs to improve your fitness and function, as well as your overall quality of life, including:
+We are pleased to offer many in-person programs to improve your fitness and function, as well as your overall quality of life, including:

 Rock Steady Boxing